 This brings us to the second crucial concept: first-pass metabolic process.
 The reason orally administered CBD has relatively low bioavailability (sluggish absorption rate, and not all of the compound reaches our bloodstream) is that it takes some time for CBD to travel through gastrointestinal enzymes before entering the liver.

 This is where the compound breaks down into its core elements by a family of enzymes called cytochrome P450 (CYP450).
 What begins as a single molecule of CBD in fact becomes over 100 different metabolites.
 Unfortunately, a number of these metabolites are processed and excreted before reaching the bloodstream, which decreases the total bioavailability of CBD.

 What Science Says About Taking CBD With Food

-According to new findings, consuming CBD with food could bypass the first pass process, therefore enhancing its general bioavailability.
-But do not simply take our word for it, let’s take a closer look at the study.
+According to new findings, consuming CBD with food could bypass the first pass process, thus enhancing its total bioavailability.
+But don’t just take our word for it, let’s take a closer take a look at the study.